vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Package Manager/Manually Adding Packages.md

 To manually add a package, find its registered package name, and a version of the package you know exists.

 ##### Example
-1. For the [2D Pixel Perfect](https://docs.unity3d.com/Packages/com.unity.2d.pixel-perfect@latest/) package, you would navigate to its documentation, and note the url contains `com.unity.2d.pixel-perfect`.
+1. For the 2D Pixel Perfect package, you would navigate to its [documentation](https://docs.unity3d.com/Packages/com.unity.2d.pixel-perfect@latest/)[^1], and note the url contains `com.unity.2d.pixel-perfect`.
     A package name is always in this format, `<domain-name-extension>.<company-name>.<package-name>`.
     Some packages will have installation instructions in their documentation, and it's important to exhaust that information first.
 2. Switch to the changelog tab, and note a release number, e.g. `5.0.1`.
 This number may contain a suffix, e.g. `5.0.0-pre.2`.